RobBlumberg/RobBlumberg.github.io/_posts/2019-9-16-barcelona-k-means.md

 The k-means clustering algorithm is one of the most frequently used machine learning algorithms.
 It's purpose is to partition a set of unlabelled data points, which posses quantitative features, into k distinct groups.
 The algorithm achieves this grouping through an iterative process where k 'centroids' are calculated based on the data at hand.
 The k centroids define the k groups, and each data point is assigned to the group with the centroid it is most similar to.

 Among the many applications of this clustering algorithm, k-means can be used to cluster a soccer team's passes.
-In fact, using k-means, passes can be separated into groups based on their stating location, length and direction.
+In fact, using k-means, passes can be separated into groups based on their starting location, length and direction.
 This technique has been done many times in the past, but here, I apply it to Barcelona's passing data, provided by Statsbomb.

 ## Passing analysis with k-means: methodology